annefou/jupyter_publish/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 30
 questions:
-- "Key question (FIXME)"
+- "What is jupyterlab?"
+- "How to use jupyterlab?"
+- "How to start and run simple python jupyter notebooks?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Get familiar with jupyterlab"
+- "Run a simple jupyter notebook with python kernel"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "jupyterlab"
+- "jupyter notebook"
 ---
-FIXME

 {% include links.md %}